ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - **Codebase** - All source code and configuration files are tracked inside a version control system (for example a GIT repository), this is required if using DevOps pipeline for deployment.
 - **Build, release, run** - The 12-factor app uses strict separation between the build, release, and run stages.
 This can be automated with an integrated DevOps delivery pipeline to build and test the app before deploying it to the cluster.
 Check out the [Continuous Deployment to Kubernetes tutorial](/docs/solution-tutorials?topic=solution-tutorials-continuous-deployment-to-kubernetes#continuous-deployment-to-kubernetes) to learn how to set up a continuous integration and delivery pipeline.
 It covers the set up of source control, build, test and deploy stages and shows you how to add integrations such as security scanners, notifications, and analytics.
 - **Config** - All configuration information is stored in environment variables.
 No service credentials are hard-coded within the app code.
 To store credentials, you can use Kubernetes secrets.
-More on credentials covered below.
+More on credentials later.

 ### Store credentials in Kubernetes secrets
 {: #vm-to-containers-and-kubernetes-17}